mro15/js-lessons/README.md

-# js-lessons
+# JavaScript lessons
-Examples and exercises for javascript class in Harve school
+Examples and exercises for javascript class at Harve Inovation School